Suggest a Songfact / Artistfact

 Seger said of this song: "My old friend Glenn Frey of the Eagles had an idea that our guitarist Drew Abbott should play along with the piano solo.
 He and I then went out and did the background vocals together.
 The line 'Wish I didn't know now what I didn't know then' bothered me for the longest time, but everyone I knew loved it so I left it in.
 It has since appeared in several hits by other artists, so I guess it's OK."

 Seger later clarified: "The only thing that bothered me about that phrase was the grammar.
 It sounded grammatically funny to me.
 I kept asking myself, 'Is that correct grammar?'
 I liked the line, and everybody I played it for – like Glenn and Don (Henley) – were saying, 'That's the best line in the song,' but I couldn't shake the feeling that it wasn't right.
 But I slowly came around.
 You have to understand that songwriters can't punctuate anything they write.
 I work in such a narrow medium that I tend to second-guess things like that.
 As a matter of fact, I've seen that line in a few other songs since I came up with it, so I guess it was okay after all."

 Seger won the 1980 Best Rock Performance by a Duo or Group With Vocal Grammy award for this song.

-The Highwaymen, which is a Country supergroup consisting of Waylon Jennings, Kris Kristofferson, Johnny Cash and Willie Nelson, remade this song for their debut album. (thanks, Danny - Waterville, NY)
+The Highwaymen, a country supergroup consisting of Waylon Jennings, Kris Kristofferson, Johnny Cash and Willie Nelson, remade this song for their debut album.